-If you don’t know what MFA is, then you best start familiarising yourself with it!
-To put it simply, MFA is multi-factor authentication and it adds multiple layers to your users – making it more difficult for attackers to access your data.
-In 2020, passwords will not be enough to keep external hackers out.
-The additional identity check that MFA enables, is the first step in your journey to improving your secure score.
+If you don’t know what Multi-Factor Authentication (MFA) is, then you best start familiarising yourself with it.
+To put it simply, MFA adds multiple layers to your users – making it more difficult for attackers to access your data.
+Passwords are no longer enough to keep external hackers out.
+The additional identity check that MFA enables, is the first step in your journey to improving your Secure Score.

 2. Protect your devices

-It sounds simple.
-But many companies currently don’t enable this.
-By adding a password to each employee’s mobile device, you can prevent someone from gaining physical access it’s data.
-Meaning if an employee were to lose their device and a stranger was to find it, they will have difficulty trying to unlock it.
-The password and encryption add a layer of authentication, helping protect your business’s critical data.
+A step that often gets overlooked is making sure employees have passwords on their mobile devices, that way you can prevent someone from gaining physical access to its data.
+If an employee were to lose their device and a stranger was to find it, they will have difficulty trying to unlock it – the password and encryption add a layer of authentication, helping protect your business’s critical data.

 3. Restrict those not worthy (…of global administrator rights)

 The more admin users you have, the more options hackers will have to get in and access your data.
-By reducing the number of admin users you have, the less risk your putting your company in.
+By reducing the number of admin users you have, the less risk you’re creating for your company.
 The first step to having your administrator roles set up correctly is reviewing who already has an administrator role and revoking access for those who don’t need it or have left the business.
-Sounds simple, right?

-We’ve hosted a range of webinars around the Office 365 Secure Score.
-If you’re looking to discover a thing or two about improving your Secure Score, then please download a copy of the relevant webinar below.
+We’ve hosted a range of webinars around the Microsoft 365 Secure Score.
+If you’re looking to discover a thing or two about improving your Secure Score, download a copy of the relevant webinar below.